djalbat/necessary/README.md

 * The `checkEntryExists()`, `checkFileExists()`, `checkDirectoryExists()`, `isEntryFile()`, `isEntryDirectory()` and `isDirectoryEmpty()` functions work as their names suggest, returning a boolean value.

 ```
-checkEntryExists('root/etc'); // the return value is true if the file or directory exists
+checkEntryExists("root/etc"); // the return value is true if the file or directory exists

-checkFileExists('root/etc/init.conf'); // the return value is true if the file exists
+checkFileExists("root/etc/init.conf"); // the return value is true if the file exists

-checkDirectoryExists('root/etcconf'); // the return value is true if the directory exists
+checkDirectoryExists("root/etcconf"); // the return value is true if the directory exists

-isEntryFile('root/etc/init.conf'); // the return value is true if the entry is a file
+isEntryFile("root/etc/init.conf"); // the return value is true if the entry is a file

-isEntryDirectory('root'); // the return value is true if the entry is a directory
+isEntryDirectory("root"); // the return value is true if the entry is a directory

-isDirectoryEmpty('root/etc'); // the return value is true if the directory is empty
+isDirectoryEmpty("root/etc"); // the return value is true if the directory is empty
 ```

 * The `readDirectory()` function returns an array of entry names if the directory exists:

 ```
-readDirectory('root/etc'); // returns the contents of the 'root/etc' directory
+readDirectory("root/etc"); // returns the contents of the 'root/etc' directory
 ```

 * The `readFile()` function takes the file encoding as an optional second string argument.
 The default is `utf8`.
 It returns the content of the file upon success:

 ```
-readFile('root/etc/init.conf'); // returns the content of the 'root/etc/init.conf' file
+readFile("root/etc/init.conf"); // returns the content of the 'root/etc/init.conf' file
 ```

 * The `writeFile()` function takes the content of the file as a second string argument.
 It does not return anything upon success:

 ```
-writeFile('root/etc/init.conf', ''); // writes '' to the 'root/etc/init.conf' file
+writeFile("root/etc/init.conf", ""); // writes '' to the 'root/etc/init.conf' file
 ```

 * The `appendToFile()` function takes the content to append file as a second string argument.
 It will create teh file if necessary and does not return anything upon success:

 ```
-appendToFile('root/etc/init.conf', ''); // appends '' to the 'root/etc/init.conf' file
+appendToFile("root/etc/init.conf", ""); // appends '' to the 'root/etc/init.conf' file
 ```

 * The `createDirectory()` function creates a directory, also creating the parent directories if necessary:

 ```
-createDirectory('root/etc/init'); // Creates the 'root/etc/init' directory
+createDirectory("root/etc/init"); // Creates the 'root/etc/init' directory
 ```

 * The `getStats()` function returns an instance of the [fs.Stats](https://nodejs.org/api/fs.html#fs_class_fs_stats) class for a file or a directory:

 ```
-const stats = getStats('root/etc'); // returns stats for the 'root/etc' directory
+const stats = getStats("root/etc"); // returns stats for the 'root/etc' directory
 ```

 ## Asynchronous functions